-Applications cannot function without passwords and we cannot function without applications, and given the influx of technology in our lives, the process of using applications and securing them with passwords is only growing in its importance.
+Applications cannot function without passwords and our work cannot function without applications.
+The influx of technology in our lives, the process of using applications and securing them with passwords is only growing in its importance.

-However, managing as many passwords is a task easier said than done and add to that – the sense of fear we harbor about passwords being hacked or stolen, in an event that they’re not well managed.
-In fact, this intriguing read covers that a study on Google investigators found out that hackers swipe nearly 2,50,000 passwords a week!
+However, managing numerous passwords is a task easier said than done.
+Add to that – the sense of fear we have of passwords being hacked or stolen if they are not well managed.
+This intriguing read covers that a study on Google investigators found out that hackers swipe nearly 2,50,000 passwords a week!

 Are you acing Password Management?

 In addition to creating a password as per best practices – at least 8 characters, at least one upper case character, at least one lower case character, a combination of number and special characters, organizations are encouraging the use of an Enterprise Password Manager.

 A Password Manager is a software that is used to store and manage passwords.
 There are various types of password managers– cloud-based, web browser-based, portable, etc. The passwords are streamlined and stored in an encrypted format.
 However, there is a major drawback of using a Password Manager – In case a hacker successfully decodes the master password, all the information within the password manager gets quickly into his possession.

 So, in addition to using a password, it is best to implement password management best practices.
 We’ve listed the top 4 ones for you.

 1. Deploy an IAM solution